Forget comb overs as the hairstyle of denial, used only by baldies who don’t want to admit it.

 These haircuts should be crisp, so begin with shampoo and conditioner to eliminate grease, dirt, and product residue.
 For a slicked-down comb over, towel-dry your hair till damp, work in a bit of pomade, and style your hair to one side, creating the part.

-You may wish to add volume on top.
-Finish drying your hair with a hair dryer to create volume, work in matte-finish wax, and make the part.
+If you want to add volume on top – finish drying your hair with a hair dryer to create that volume, work in matte-finish wax, and make the part.
 You can comb it neat or use your fingers for a rougher look.

-These hairstyles work well with facial hair; we particularly like the bold statement created by a mid fade comb over or low taper fade comb over with part and beard.
+These hairstyles work well with facial hair; I particularly like the bold statement created by a mid fade comb over or low taper fade comb over with part and beard.

-On the other hand, the clean, dapper look of a high and tight with a hard part and a clean-shaven face or 5 o’clock shadow creates an ultra-modern yet classic masculine look.
+On the other hand, the clean, dapper look of a high and tight with a hard part and a clean-shaven face or 5 o’clock shadow creates an ultra-modern but classic masculine look.

 With many variations, the taper fade comb over is a versatile men’s hairstyle that is timeless and up-to-the-minute, and works with any hair type.